gideonibemerejr/SEI-CC-2/work/w05/d2/01-js-promises/js-promises.md

 	});
 	```

 - The `then` method will execute the callback as soon as the promise is resolved.
-BTW, you can call `then` multiple times to access the value of a promise.
+BTW, you can call `then` multiple times to access the value of a resolved promise.

 ---
 #### Resolving Promises